Big Cool Chicken Noodle Bowl

 About the author Nancie McDermott, she is a food writer and cooking teacher.
 She is also the author of now 10 cookbooks.
 Nancie gained her Asian culinary wisdom when she was a Peace Corps volunteer in Thailand.
 She has a passion for the cuisines of Asia and South America.
 Nancie resides in Chapel Hill, North Carolina with her family.

-2 cups shredded lettuce or spring 500 mL
+- 2 cups shredded lettuce or spring salad mix

-1 cup small sprigs fresh mint and 250 mL
+- 1 cup small sprigs fresh mint and fresh cilantro combined

 Double recipe Everyday Dipping Sauce (see below recipe), about 1 cup